 Motion graphics, visual effects and broadcast design

-For years, both the film and television industries have used high production values, often connected to substantial budgets and high-quality visual effects, to give them a polished and professional feel.
+For years, both film and television have used high production values, often being connected to motion graphics and visual effects, to give them a polished and professional feel.

 Saul Bass, Maurice Binder, Pablo Ferro and John Whitney Sr. are some of the noted trailblazers in the motion graphics scene.